xpdAcq/xpdSim/docs/installation.rst

       ipython --profile=collection

 #.
-You should be prompted into an ``ipython`` session, simulating your upcoming beamline exerience.
+You should be prompted into an ``ipython`` session, simulating your upcoming beamline experience.
 Please refer to the `quikstart guide in xpdAcq documentation <https://xpdacq.github.io/xpdAcq/quickstart.html>`_ to run your simulated beamline and enjoy playing!

    * You may find yourself need a syntax to create your simulated beamtime object and get everything running.
 This quick code snippet may be helpful for you.